The backstage of e-commerce

 Choose a script that’s well-tested and well-supported.

-The shopping platform that you choose should guarantee stable growth for your business, which is why you should find out: how long it is present on the market, how stable its code is and whether it has been tested by specialists.
+The online shopping platform that you choose should guarantee stable growth for your ecommerce business, which is why you should find out: how long it is present on the market, how stable its code is and whether it has been tested by specialists.
 Look up the opinions on the Internet – Sounds easy?
 And yet, we often forget about this very important step.

 Carefully plan your Customer Journey Map.

 A customer journey map indicates which functions and interactions with external systems will be necessary in the future for the proper functioning of a profitable online store, which will make it easier for you to choose the right engine.

 The most common CJM consists of the following steps:

 - The potential customers view the product listing / category-limited listing.

 - They choose a product from the list and go to its data tab (the subpage of the respective product).

 - They add the a product to the cart.
 The result of the action “Add to cart”: The target customers get redirected to the “Cart” subpage or alternatively – the customer can get redirected directly to the “Checkout” subpage.